bws9000/eat-shit-bot/README.md

 ## what isn't here yet
 - retweet throttle because twitter has a limit
-- permission to reply redicoulus retorts
+- permission to reply ridiculous retorts
 - read all the goodies https://help.twitter.com/en/rules-and-policies/twitter-automation

 # eat-shit-bot